 - 1. Be your child's best example.
 Please be courteous and follow all safety guidelines at all times. - 2.
 Follow all directions from school safety personnel.
 They can see potential problems you may not. - 3.
 Devote more time, be early, and be extra cautious and patient on rainy/inclement weather days. - 4.
-Please drive slowly and watch for children!
-Use crosswalks to cross streets and loading zone - 5.
+Please drive slowly and watch out for the children!
+Use crosswalks to cross streets and loading zone lanes. - 5.
 Students who are "car pickups" need to be picked up no later than 3:20 pm.

+Your child's safety is important to us.
 Thank you in advance for your continual understanding, cooperation, support, and compliance with our school's operational procedures to ensure our student security and safety at all times!